renatosoriano/AUTOSAR-MCAL-Embedded-Upskilling-Bootcamp/README.md

 ```c
 C:\NXP\SW32K1_S32M24x_RTD_R21-11_2.0.0_P04\eclipse\plugins\<Driver>_TS_T40D2M20I0R0\examples\EBT\S32K1
 ```
-where <Driver> can be any of the MCAL modules like 'Dio', 'Port', 'Spi', etc.
+where **'Driver'** can be any of the MCAL modules like 'Dio', 'Port', 'Spi', etc.

 To use them copy the project example folder of interest and paste it into the workspace folder, for instance: